wayoda/micropython-mcp4725/README.md

 up.

 ##Using the MCP4725 in your micropython project
-You need only a few lines of code to add a MCP4725 to your project.
+You need only a few lines of code to add a MCP4725 to your project. (see [Issue
+#1](https://github.com/wayoda/micropython-mcp4725/issues/1) if you don't like
+libraries)

-###Create and initialze the I²C bus of your micropython board
+###Create and initialze the device on the I²C bus of your micropython board
 A micropython driver for an I²C device expects you to create and initialze a ``machine.I2C`` instance and pass that to the constructor of the driver code.